ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     mc.set_adaptive_parameter_default("Notches per Pole", 2)

-This will check whether the Adaptive Parameter already exists.
+This checks whether the Adaptive Parameter already exists.
 If the parameter does not exist, it creates the parameter and sets the value to the specified default value.
-If the parameter already exists in Motor-CAD, the current value will be kept and it is **not** set to the default value.
+If the parameter already exists in Motor-CAD, the current value is kept and it is **not** set to the default value.
 To set an Adaptive Parameter value, you can use the ``set_adaptive_parameter_value()`` method from ``ansys.motorcad.core``.